- Best of Acadia Retreat

 Since we will be concentrating on the natural landscapes of the park, an emphasis will be placed on the concept of conservation photography.
 This area of imagery has grown out of the need to make a distinction between capturing images for the sake of photography, and the creation of images to serve the purpose of conserving nature.
 Conservation photography reveals both the beauty and fragility of our planet's natural systems.
 A subset of nature photography, the goal of conservation photography is to produce images that inspire and move people to change their behavior and take action to help conserve our planet’s natural resources.

-The course will cover camera operation, composition, lighting, subject matter, digital optimization, printing, matting and framing.
-Drs.
-Fitzgerald and Harris will engage novice and intermediate, as well as advanced photographers by customizing learning opportunities to meet each participant’s needs.
-All participants will need (at a minimum) a digital SLR and a tripod.
-Participants must be open to learning some advanced Adobe Photoshop techniques.
+The course/workshop will cover camera operation, composition, lighting, subject matter, digital optimization, printing, matting and framing.
+Although this course is geared toward the novice and intermediate photographer, experienced photographers who want to enhance their workflow are welcome.
+All participants will need (at a minimum) a digital SLR and a sturdy tripod.
+Participants must be open to learning some advanced Adobe PhotoShop techniques.
+Some light hiking will be required to reach areas where images will be captured.
 This course is appropriate for all adult learners including K-12 teachers, undergraduate and graduate students, and others who want to take their photography to the next level.
-(Please note: Some light hiking will be required to reach areas where images will be captured).
-Lab fee: $90
+Each participant will leave with a portfolio of prints suitable for framing.

 Dr. Nancy Harris has a BS in biology with a concentration in secondary education from Bloomsburg University, a MA in environmental studies with a concentration in environmental education from Montclair State University, and an EDD from Walden University in teacher leadership.
 She is currently a teacher of the gifted and talented in the Jefferson Township School District, Oak Ridge New Jersey.
 During her 23 years in public education Dr. Harris has conducted numerous teacher workshops in experiential education using the natural environment to enhance learning.
 Most recently, she has explored the relationship between art and science, by writing curriculum that uses art as a conduit for teaching science concepts.
 As the recipient of several grants, Dr. Harris has been afforded the opportunity to expand the art and science connection by producing educational materials for teachers to use in their classrooms.